 5. “You’ll outgrow ADHD.”

 The reality: ADHD is a lifelong condition.
 But symptoms often lessen as kids get older, especially hyperactivity.
-And there are strategies and
+And there are strategies and treatments that can help.

 What to say instead: “Lots of times, ADHD becomes less of a problem as kids get older.
 And there are things we can do right now to make things easier.”